Atlchris67/node-express-site/README.md

 A JSON file is used to store infrmation and all the data about the projects.

 I used Pug to with provided templates that utilize the JSON to generate the markup that is ultimately displayed in the browser.

+You can pull and run locally on port 8080.
+Alternatively you can view the application running on [Heroku]( at )https://still-tundra-72390.herokuapp.com/).